PC Bottleneck Calculator

 • Will this CPU bottleneck the GPU I chose at my target resolution and refresh rate?

-• Is my chosen GPU overkill for my processor?
+• Is my chosen GPU overkill for my processor, or do they have proper cpu gpu compatibility for the performance I want?

 • Are my component choices balanced for gaming, editing, or streaming?